833-483-7477

 At least one-third of the U.S. population is at risk of being deficient in at least one vitamin.
-Women between the ages of 19-50 years old (41%) tend to be most at risk to have a vitamin deficiency, and the risk is higher (47%) if they are pregnant or breastfeeding.
-Researchers also found that people are most commonly deficient in vitamins A, B6, B12, E and C.
+Women between the ages of 19-50 years old (41%) tend to be most at risk of having a vitamin deficiency, and the risk is higher (47%) if they are pregnant or breastfeeding.
+Researchers also found that people are most commonly deficient in vitamins A, B6, B12, E, and C.

 The symptoms and long-term effects of being deficient in vital vitamins may surprise you.
-Keep reading to discover the warning signs and how to fix them.
+Keep reading to discover the warning signs of nutrient deficiency and how to fix them.

 1. Eye Problems

-If you’ve noticed any of the above-mentioned eye problems, it’s important that you consult your primary care physician and request a blood test before treating your symptoms with the assumption that you have a vitamin A deficiency.
-In the event that you do need more vitamin A, take supplements with the guidance of your doctor.
+If you’ve noticed any of the above-mentioned eye problems, you must consult your primary care physician and request a blood test before treating your symptoms with the assumption that you have a vitamin A deficiency.
+If you do need more vitamin A, take supplements with the guidance of your doctor.

 2. Muscle Cramps

 Have you ever woken up in the middle of the night with a severe muscle cramp?
 Was it generally in your leg, such as your calf?
-These sudden muscle cramps and spasms, also known as Charley horses, occur because of a deficiency in calcium.
+These sudden muscle cramps and spasms, also known as Charley horses, occur because of a calcium or magnesium deficiency.
 According to baseball lore, the phrase Charley horse was coined after a baseball player’s family horse, who appeared to suffer from stiff legs.

 Dandruff or Dry Scalp